Juan-bit94/reading-notes/Readings-Network-Connectivity.md

 # What is the RDP port number?
 - The RDP port number is 3389
 # Things I want to know more about
-- I would like to know about encyption protocols that are not in use anymore.
+- I would like to know about encryption protocols that are not in use anymore.
 Knowing why they are not used would give me an idea of how hacks happen due to misconfigurations in the security settings.